MarkellaEgglezou/myAUEB-eat/README.md

-# myAUEB eats 🍴
+# myAUEB eat 🍴
-Welcome to myAUEB eats, your companion for dining at the AUEB!
+Welcome to myAUEB eat, your companion for dining at the AUEB!
 This Android application, developed using Kotlin and Jetpack Compose, provides a seamless experience for browsing the daily menu, reserving tables or takeout, managing complaints, and keeping track of your profile and activities.

 ## ✨ Features
 ### 1. Daily Menu